cmakelib/cmakelib/README.md

 Just call "git pull" on repository root.

-In case of cmake-generation problem reset cache.
+In case of cmake-generation problem reset the cache and remove `CMLIB_REQUIRED_ENV_TMP_PATH` directory.

 ## License